Preventing Perinatal Transmission of HIV

 Key Points

-• Perinatal transmission of HIV is when HIV is passed from a person with HIV to their child during pregnancy, childbirth (also called labor and delivery), or breastfeeding (through breast milk).
-Perinatal transmission of HIV is also called mother-to-child transmission of HIV.
+- Perinatal transmission of HIV means passing HIV from the mother or birthing parent to their child during pregnancy, childbirth (also called labor and delivery), or breastfeeding (through breast milk).
+Perinatal transmission of HIV was previously called mother-to-child transmission of HIV.

 Is HIV testing recommended for pregnant people?